Introduction to qFALL

 qfall-schemes = { git = "https://github.com/qfall/schemes", branch="dev" }

-Be aware that the external libraries in our projects have to be compiled at the first installation, which may take about 10-30 minutes (depending on the used hardware and operating system).
-After the first installation, it should be working fine.
+Be aware that the external libraries in our projects must be compiled once during the first build, which may take about 10-30 minutes (depending on the used hardware and operating system).
+After the first installation, you should be able to use qFALL.

 Documentation